pranathy-ms/Carbon-Emissions-Projections/Readme.md

 - Install the required packages: pip install -r requirements.txt

 Have the following files in your project directory:
-- final_sector_predictions_combined .csv: Dataset file
+- Dataset file
-- All the .h5 models from the models_output folder: Our pre-trained LSTM models
+- Our pre-trained LSTM models

 Run the Streamlit app: streamlit run app.py